spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-batch/4-monitoring.md

 </dependency>
 ```

-Similarly to enable Prometheus(RSocket) metrics collection the following dependency is expected:
+Similarly to enable Prometheus(RSocket) metrics collection the following dependency is required:

 ```
 <dependency>